Yikai-Liao/symusic/docs/concepts/musicxml_io.md

 - Preserve the `Score` contract rather than the full MusicXML document model.
 - Keep the implementation in the pure C++ core layer, with no nanobind or Python coupling.
-- Prefer limited, targeted `mx` changes over a large invasive fork when the existing API cannot carry required `symusic` semantics such as per-note velocity.
+- Prefer limited, targeted `mx` changes over a large invasive fork when the existing API cannot carry required `symusic` semantics such as per-note velocity, onset lyrics, and exact tempo text.
 - Preserve semantic musical data first: note timing, duration, pitch, velocity, track metadata, tempos, time signatures, key signatures, and lyric text/timing.